Free shore access

-This tiny beach, situated in Les Saintes archipelago, is a little taste of paradise.
+The tiny Pain de Sucre Beach, situated in Les Saintes archipelago, is a little taste of paradise.
 In the shadow of the Pain de Sucre, its golden sand and palm trees bathe in translucent waters that are ideal for a snorkeling session.
 On either side of the little bay, you will never tire of following the fish as they move between the sea fans, sponges and coral that have colonized the rocky seabed.

 You can enter the water anywhere along the little beach.
 Since the central part of the bay is the least interesting part to explore, it is easier to begin on the far right or far left of the beach.